gvwilson/sdxpy/src/pack/index.md

 Our brute-force code uses `itertools.product` to generate all possible combinations of several lists of items.
 To see how it works,
-and to lay the ground for a more efficient algorithm, let's rewrite `make_possibilities` to use a function of our own:
+let's rewrite `make_possibilities` to use a function of our own:

 [% inc file="manual.py" keep="start" %]